xipki/xipki/README.md

 3.2.
 In case XiPKI is started as a daemon

  * In case of using new keys and certificates, in shell console:
-   `bin/client "sourcefile:./xipki/setup/cacert-none-setup.script"`
+   `bin/client "sourcefile:./xipki/setup/cacert-none/setup-*.script"`

  * In case of using existing keys and certificates, in shell console:
-   `bin/client "sourcefile:./xipki/setup/cacert-none-setup.script"`
+   `bin/client "sourcefile:./xipki/setup/cacert-present/setup*.script"`

 4. Enroll/Revoke Certificate and Get CRL via Shell (optional)

-- The following shell script demonstrates how to enroll and reveoke certificates, and how to get the current CRL:
+- The following shell script demonstrates how to enroll and revoke certificates, and how to get the current CRL:
   `xipki/client-script/rest.sh`

   Note that this script tells CA to generate real certificates.
 DO NOT use it in the production environment.